GKitti/Gridshells-EQCS/README.md

 - TEKNO: pyhton functions and objects utilzed by the above Jupyter files.

-The Jupyter files can either rerun the analyis, or it can load the saved results.
-In the Jupyter file names HV indicates grid shells with horizontal and vertical supports while V indicates grid shells with only vertical supports.
+In the Jupyter files you can either rerun the analyis (Analysis), or you can load the saved results (Load Results).
+In the Jupyter file names, HV indicates grid shells with horizontal and vertical supports, while V indicates grid shells with only vertical supports.

 All finite element analysis are performed using OpenSeesPy: https://openseespydoc.readthedocs.io/en/latest/index.html